 - Ensure that leadership is regularly involved in reviewing IT risks and issues, so solutions are jointly developed

 - Ensure that the business benefits of potential service improvements (see my Remote Access example above!) are articulated in such a way that the true business benefit is known

 - Establish more rigorous risk management, disaster recovery, and business continuity processes, which can utilize a broader range of potential scenarios as their basis.
 Because the business will have a greater appetite to understand the potential risks that it faces.

-How did your organization fare in the early days of the COVID-19 crisis response?
-Are there any lessons that you can share will others?
+How did your organization fare in the early days of the COVID-19 pandemic response?
+Are there any lessons that you can share with others?
 Please let me, and them, know in the comments.